AWS Shield Advanced capabilities and options - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 AWS Shield Advanced subscription includes the following capabilities and options.
 These supplement the DDoS detection and mitigation capabilities that you already receive with AWS.

 • Automatic application layer DDoS mitigation – You can configure Shield Advanced to respond automatically to mitigate application layer (layer 7) attacks against your protected resources.
-With automatic mitigation, Shield Advanced responds to a detected DDoS attack by creating, evaluating, and deploying custom AWS WAF rules for your protected resource.
+With automatic mitigation, Shield Advanced enforces AWS WAF rate limiting on requests from known DDoS sources, and it automatically adds and manages custom AWS WAF protections in response to detected DDoS attacks.
 You can configure automatic mitigation to count or block the web requests that are part of an attack.

 For more information, see Shield Advanced automatic application layer DDoS mitigation.